 In general, the fund pays no income tax as long as it distributes its net income and net capital gains to its unitholders.
-The fund generally intends to distribute enough of it net income and net realized capital gains each year so it will not have to pay income tax.
+The fund generally intends to distribute enough of its net income and net realized capital gains each year, so they will not have to pay income tax.